 Scroll Down To Purchase

 A common conversation between teacher and school psychologist is about students exhibiting difficulty with executive functioning and suspected of having ADHD.
 Here to guide school psychologists is Rebecca Branstetter, Ph.D., the author of several books on this topic.
 In this practical, informative webinar, attendees will learn the 10 most important executive functions that students need to be successful independent learners.
 Dr. Branstetter will list practical tools for teaching three critical executive functioning skills to students that school psychologists can use in consulting with teachers and parents.
 Attendees will also be able to identify strategies to utilize in RtI and pre-referral interventions for students with executive functioning deficits.
 Dr. Branstetter will conclude with some helpful resources to learn and sharpen your skills further.
 Presented on 8/2/2017.
 This individual webinar can be purchased for $25 (scroll down to purchase).
+The content in this webinar is intertwined with Domain 2 and 4 of the NASP Practice Model.
 Schoolpsych.com’s recorded webinars are non-refundable.
-Attendees who complete the webinar will receive 1 NASP-Approved CPD credit.
+Attendees who complete this 1-hour webinar will receive 1.0 NASP-Approved CPD credit.